conquerhuang/FDSiamFC/README.md

 (note that: './tools/The model_transform.py' achieves same function but possibly loss precision)

-modify the 'model_path' in line 54. (the best compressed model file path is avilable at the train_log.txt file you can directly copy the path on the train log) run
+Modify the 'model_path' in line 54. (the best compressed model file path is avilable at the train_log.txt file you can directly copy the path on the train log) run

     model_transform_hight_precision.py